 The Germanic Studies graduate program equips students to be creative scholars and skillful teachers through research and teaching programs covering the literature, culture, and media of the German-speaking and Nordic countries.
 Students work closely with faculty dedicated to scholarly innovation, teaching excellence, and interdisciplinary collaboration.
-The program is flexible and students have the option of pursuing an emphasis in German (MA, PhD), Germanic Medieval Studies (MA, PhD), or Scandinavian Studies (MA).
+The program is flexible and students have the option of pursuing an emphasis in German (MA, PhD) or the general track (MA, PhD).

 We are committed to providing our graduate students with innovative seminars, international exchanges, research opportunities, and teaching assistantships.
 Incoming students receive funding packages that support them during their graduate studies.
 In GNSD, you will find a collaborative and challenging intellectual environment.